 How to use trending moments to reach a wider audience in real-time?

-Speed is one of the fundamental requirements for stealing the thunder online during Super Bowl moments.
+Speed is one of the fundamental requirements for stealing the thunder from online during Super Bowl moments.
 With so much information and content uploaded every second, it’s critical to be part of the right conversation at the right time – whether by using trending hashtags, tagging relevant people or conversing in relevant groups.

 Remember the famous Oreo tweet?